In a quest for maximal interesting-ness, Bowen Island presented itself as a perfect next step for our family from Vancouver, British Columbia, Canada.

 Circumstances landed us on one acre of SW facing forested, unbuit land.
 It likely was logged at some point (maybe 100 years ago), but 100ft (30m) Douglas Fir and Western Red Cedar trees stand.
 The forest floor is rich with history.

-In How Buildings Learn, Stewart Brand, makes the _______ (precise, astute, ) observation that through human history the imaginary boundary of municiple lines that divid habited zones are some of the slowest moving and longest lasting remnants of the built environment.
-In old cities, while the buildings themselves turn over completely on regular occurance, the lines between buildings can be static for thousands of years. [link to image of maps old and new]
+In How Buildings Learn, Stewart Brand, suggests that through human history the imaginary boundary of municiple lines that divid habited zones are some of the slowest moving and longest lasting remnants of the built environment.
+In old cities, while the buildings themselves turn over completely on regular occurance, the lines between buildings can be static for thousands of years.

 After self-directed preliminary discovery for designing our home (which was comletely disconnected to the land), we started slowly peeling back the layers of forest to reveal the true nature of where we were going to live.
 I have many notes on "Forest Cleaning" as I would spend time removing and organizing organic material so that I could better see what this land looked like.
 Some of this included falling trees, snipping salal, raking, and moving branches.
 So many branches to move.